 - Defeat Equals Explosion: His ultimate defeat ends in this.

 - Not Quite Dead: He managed to survive Digimon's Robot Laser Shoot.
 At first it appears he died, but an Authors Note tells the reader 'it swa a trick'

 KrlrkakA Predator who's brother died because his ship crashed.
-He picks a fight with Digimon, but is defeated by being kicked in the invisible.
+He inexplicably picks a fight with Digimon, but is defeated by being kicked in the invisible.
+After being defeated by Digimon, he teams up with him to find out why his brother died.
 Appears in DIGIMON 3: PREDATOR VS DIGIMON

 - Defeat Means Friendship: After being defeated by Digimon, he allies with him to find out why his brother died.